 Priority Action Partners Stage Timescale 1.
-Ensure Buckinghamshire 1.1 Support the roll-out of the Buckinghamshire Digital Strategy to enable people to BLEP, 1 Long term residents are able to develop gain access to IT facilities and high-speed access to the internet e.g. through the BBF their digital literacy so they development of community facilities such as libraries and digital cafes. can access the services they 1.2 Continue to signpost to digital skills providers such as Digital Boost, Google BBF 1 Ongoing need to meet their basic Digital Garage and Microsoft to provide online training courses in key digital skills. health and well-being needs.
-1.3 Ensure where possible access to digital provision for SEND learners that meets BSH, all 1 Long term the latest requirements for people with special educational needs, disability and age- provider related issues partners 2.
-Ensure Buckinghamshire 2.1.
-Inspire Bucks residents to develop advanced and specialist digital skills through BSH 3 Ongoing residents have access to highlighting local assets such as the University of Buckingham School of Computing education and training and Centre for Artificial Intelligence, the Institute of Technology at Bletchley Park and programmes enabling them to the proposed MK:U in Milton Keynes. develop their digital skills in 2.2 Work closely with all FE, HE and private training providers to ensure BSH 1 Medium order to take up emerging programmes in the County meet the requirements for existing and future digital term digital careers careers.
+Ensure Buckinghamshire residents are able to develop their digital literacy so they so they 1.1 Support the roll-out of the Buckinghamshire Digital Strategy to enable people to gain access to IT facilities and high-speed access to the internet e.g. through the development of community facilities such as libraries and digital cafés.
+BLEP, BBF 1 Long term gain access to the the services they need to meet their basic health 1.2 Continue to signpost to digital skills providers such as Digital Boost, Google Digital Garage and Microsoft to provide online training courses in key digital skills.
+BBF 4 Ongoing and well-being needs.
+1.3 Ensure where possible access to digital provision for SEND learners that meets the latest requirements for people with special educational needs, disability and age-related issues All provider partners 1 Long term 2.
+Ensure Buckinghamshire residents have access 2.1 Inspire Bucks residents to develop advanced and specialist digital skills through highlighting local assets such as the University of Buckingham School of Computing and Centre for Artificial Intelligence, the Institute of Technology at Bletchley Park and the proposed MK:U in Milton Keynes.
+BSH 3 Ongoing to education and training programmes enabling them 2.2 Work closely with all FE, HE and private training providers to ensure programmes in the County meet the requirements for existing and future digital careers.
 This includes exploring opportunities emerging from the Skills for Jobs White Paper for a local digital bootcamps and Institutes of Technology.
-2.3 Champion the setting up of career change programmes which enable people to BBF, BSH 1 Long term develop new careers in the wide range of businesses requiring high level digital skills 3.
-Champion the adoption of 3.1 Explore the creation of the Digital Skills Partnership or Digital Skills Employer BBF 1 Long term new technology and Group in order to involve employers in shaping local digital skills provision and raise development of employee awareness amongst residents and local businesses of the importance of keeping up skills amongst small and with new technologies. medium-sized businesses as a 3.2 Establish networking, peer groups, events and webinars to raise awareness BBF 4 Medium lever of growth amongst SME businesses in Bucks of the opportunities provided by new technology term 3.3 Encourage the region's business leaders to become Digital Leaders who can BBF 1 Long term confidently champion the value and investment in workplace digital skills development.
+BSH 1 Medium term to develop their digital skills in order to take up emerging digital careers 2.3 Champion the setting up of career change programmes which enable people to develop new careers in the wide range of businesses requiring high level digital skills.
+BBF, BSH 3 Long term 3.
+Champion the adoption of new technology and development of employee skills amongst small and medium-sized 3.1 Explore the creation of the Digital Skills Partnership or Digital Skills Employer Group in order to involve employers in shaping local digital skills provision and raise awareness amongst residents and local businesses of the importance of keeping up with new technology.
+BBF 1 Long term 3.2 Establish networking, peer groups, events and webinars to raise awareness amongst SME businesses in Bucks of the opportunities provided by new technology.
+BBF 4 Medium term businesses as a lever of growth 3.3 Encourage the region's business leaders to become Digital Leaders who can confidently champion the value and investment in workplace digital skills development.
+BBF 1 Long term